-CoppeliaSim extends Lua's commands and adds CoppeliaSim specific commands that can be recognized by their sim-prefixes (e.g. sim.getObjectPosition).
+CoppeliaSim extends Lua's and Python's API function and adds CoppeliaSim specific commands that can be recognized by their sim-prefixes (e.g. sim.getObjectPosition).
 For a list of all CoppeliaSim specific API functions, refer to the regular API.
-New, customized Lua-commands can also be registered from a plugin.
+New, customized API functions can also be registered from a plugin.
 Refer to the related API-functions for more information.

 Several types of scripts are supported in CoppeliaSim: the sandbox script, add-ons, and embedded scripts (themselves composed of a main script, child scripts and customization scripts).
 An embedded script is a script that is embedded in a scene (or model), i.e. a script that is part of the scene and that will be saved and loaded together with the rest of the scene (or model).
 On the other hand, the sandbox script and add-ons are not associated with any specific scene, model or object, and will run across all scenes in a similar way.